 (7) An application shall not be granted where the licensing authority is satisfied that the premises to which the application relates are premises at or from which a sexual service business within the meaning of the Sexual Services Act 2000 section 3 operates.

 11 On the date as at which this compilation was prepared, the Liquor Control Amendment Act 2010 Pt.
-2 and 3 had not come into operation.
-They read as follows:
+3 had not come into operation.
+It reads as follows: